 Buckland Hill

-Iona Primary School moved to the Buckland Hill site.
+The Iona Primary School officially moved to the Buckland Hill site following the completion of its construction/

 1983